Alyssa Milano Says Sexual Assault Accusation Against Joe Biden Is ‘Clearly A Smear Campaign’

 Not long after Alyssa Milano took heat for her silence on Tara Reade’s sexual assault allegation against Joe Biden, she is calling the accusation part of a campaign to take down the former Vice President.

-“This is clearly a smear campaign,” Milano tweeted.
 “And Warren not endorsing Bernie when their policies line up — to me — means she was telling the truth about what he said.”

 Milano is referring to Massachusetts Sen. Elizabeth Warren‘s claim that Vermont Sen. Bernie Sanders told her a woman could not win in 2020.
 Writing for Current Affairs, Nathan J. Robinson said Warren’s claim was not taken seriously by many due to her reported history of lying and distorting things for political gain.